alexking35h/acc/design/parser.md

 # Parsing

-The parser in ACC receives as input a flat sequence of tokens (`include\token.h`) from the scanner.
+The parser in ACC receives as input a flat sequence of tokens (`include/token.h`) from the scanner.
 From this, it should determine that the program is syntactically valid and generate the Abstract Syntax Tree (AST), or report any errors.
 The parser is a handcoded recursive descent parser: rules in the grammar are implemented as mutually recursive functions.